 Arbitrage occurs when you buy low and sell high.
-But this seems to sound so easy, that is in theory.
+But this seems to sound so easy, in theory.
 So what is simple arbitrage in cryptocurrency?.
 Below is a very helpful guide on what simple arbitrage is, what it does, how it works, how it is different from other variations of arbitrage and the types of people who would benefit from it.

 Simple arbitrage is just one of the multiple strategies that arbitrage traders use to make profits.
-It involves buying and selling the same coin immediately but on separate exchanges.
+It involves buying and selling the same coins immediately but on separate exchanges.
 This is usually carried out simultaneously and is merely an arbitrage where a trader buys one asset on one exchange and then sells it on another exchange at almost the same time.
-In case there is a mispricing in the price of the token, then the trader will make a profit the moment they sell the tokens on the other exchange.
+If there is a mispricing in the price of the token, then the trader will make a profit the moment they sell the tokens on the other exchange.

 For example, assuming that the price of Ripple XRP is being sold at 0.58 on Binance, and 0.56 on Bitstamp, an immediate opportunity for making a profit of 0.02 exists when you get the difference of the two.